comp-medchem/LigExtract/README.md

 #### Usage Notes:

 - LigExtract will prompt the user to manually reject or accept each of all experiment methods used to obtain the PDBs associated with the uniprot queries.
+- LigExtract will bypass entries with no PDB-format file available.
+Read more on what causes this situation on https://www.rcsb.org/docs/general-help/structures-without-legacy-pdb-format-files.
+Eventually we plan to accomodate these exceptions but at the moment LigExtract is not capable on handling them.

+#### Troubleshooting

+If you cannot run pymol from the command line once LigExtract's environment is activate, you can try these alternative conditions:

+1) You should replace `cluster_ligands_hierarchical.py` inside `bin` by `cluster_ligands_hierarchical_fixPymol.py` by simply renaming the first script or moving it out of the bin directory, and removing the "_fixPymol" portion of the second script.
+In order for `cluster_ligands_hierarchical_fixPymol.py` to work, you must make sure that `source deactivate` deactivates LigExtract's environment without reverting into any base environment.

+2) If you still have an error when running `cluster_ligands_hierarchical.py` ("FileNotFoundError: No such file or directory: 'myproteins/pdbs_filtered_chains/PXXXX/aligned'"), try to replace `deactivate` by `{HOME}/anaconda3/bin/deactivate` inside that script (3 locations in the script).
+Note that this command should be used exactly as is, because `HOME` is already a variable in the python script that grabs your own home path.
+This is the typical path to the `deactivate` executable, and if your path is different you must replace it.

+3) If you still get that error when running `cluster_ligands_hierarchical.py`, replace `cluster_ligands_hierarchical.py` by `cluster_ligands_hierarchical_fixPymol_hidecoda.py`, making sure you rename the second script with the name of the first.

 #### _________
 If you encounter any errors or issues, or if you have any suggestions, please email Natalia Aniceto at: nataliaaniceto[at]ff.ul.pt